Most dangerous viruses Avian influenza, Ebola, and Zika:

 1. The most deadly virus is the Marburg virus.

-We name it after a small, idyllic town on the River Lahn, but that has nothing to do with the disease itself.
+After a small, idyllic town on the River Lahn, we name it, but that has nothing to do with the disease itself.
 Marburg virus is a hemorrhagic fever virus.
 As with Ebola, the Marburg virus causes seizures and bleeding from the mucous membranes, skin, and organs.
 It has a 90 percent mortality rate.

 2. There are five strains of the Ebola virus,